-Turkey's Erdogan claims victory in presidential election
+Turkey's Erdogan claims election victory, opposition wary

 Sunday’s vote ushers in a powerful new executive presidency long sought by Erdogan and backed by a small majority of Turks in a 2017 referendum.
 Critics say it will further erode democracy in the NATO member state and entrench one-man rule.

-An unexpectedly strong showing by the AK Party’s alliance partner, the nationalist MHP, could translate into a stable parliamentary majority Erdogan seeks to govern freely.
+An unexpectedly strong showing by the AK Party’s alliance partner, the nationalist MHP, could translate into the stable parliamentary majority that Erdogan seeks to govern freely.

+“This sets the stage for speeding up reforms,” Turkish Deputy Prime Minister Mehmet Simsek tweeted of the results.

-In early trading in Asia the lira currency firmed modestly against the dollar on the prospect of increased political stability.
+In early trading in Asia the lira currency firmed modestly versus the dollar on hopes of increased political stability.

 Erdogan’s main presidential rival, Muharrem Ince of the main opposition Republican People’s Party (CHP) urged election monitors to remain at polling stations to help ensure against possible election fraud, as final results came in from large cities where his party typically performs strongly.